CLiMBlab-Stanford/climbprep/README.md

 implement a variant, consult the docs for `fitlins` and `BIDS Stats Models`.

+### parcellate
+The parcellate step generates bottom-up network parcellations based on activity fluctuations.
+It can only be run after cleaning is complete.
+To parcellate a participant's data,
+run:

+    python -m climblab.parcellate <PARTICIPANT_ID> -p <PROJECT_ID>

+(the `-p` option can be omitted if the project is `climblab`).
+The `-c` argument can be omitted (defaults to `T1w`) or set to another named configuration or a path to a YAML configuration file.
+To view the available config options, see `CONFIG['parcellate']` in `climbprep/constants.py`.

 ### plot
 The plotting step generates surface plots of the results of the modeling step.
 It can only be run after modeling is complete.
 To plot a participant's